 I write a bunch of stuff in markdown, such as my emacs init-file, blog-posts and other documents.
 I try to be quite consistent about vertical spacing, for example a post might look like this:

-# header1 Some top-level stuff. ## header2 Some more details. ## header2 Some more things on a related topic. # header2
+Some more things on a related topic.

 Here I'm trying to breakup sections, so there is a "big gap" between H1 and smaller gaps between the lesser-level headings.

 After going over my init file recently, making some changes, I noticed that the spacing was not at all consistent.
 So I figured "How hard could it be to recognize headers and insert/remove newlines before them?"

 ^#" identifies headers, and that counting the "